How to fix a laptop keyboard not working on Windows 10

 Whenever the filter keys have been turned on, and your keyboard has refused to respond to the changes, you’d simply follow these paths:

-After you disable the Filter Keys, restart your laptop and check if your keyboard works again.
+Once the filter key is disabled, restart your laptop and check if the keyboard is working again.

 Also Read: How to Clean a Laptop Keyboard

-These few tips with a solution to your laptop keyboard not working will keep you alive again when using your laptop.
-Other than these solutions listed above, you can also try the installed hardware diagnostic tools that come with your laptop.
+Here are a few tips to fix a laptop keyboard not working and get your laptop working again.
+In addition to the solutions above, you can also try the installed hardware diagnostic tools that come with your laptop.

-1. My keyboard has been siezing for the past couple of days and I couldn’t for the life of me figure out why!
-It’s fixed now thanks to this article.
+My keyboard has been seizing for the past couple of days, and I couldn’t for the life of me figure out why!
+It’s fixed now, thanks to this article.
 I really appreciate it.

 Leave a Reply